-For some couples, coming up with a hashtag is one of the more fun parts of the whole wedding planning process.
-For other less creative types it can seem like more of a hassle than a true bonding experience with your beau.
-If you and your hubby-to-be fall into the latter category, relax—your struggle is over!
-Arts and culture editor at Los Angeles magazine, Marielle Wakim is using her creative chops to fill the void in wedding hashtag services around the U.S.
+For some couples, coming up with a hashtag is one of the more fun parts of the wedding planning process.
+For other, less creative types, it can seem like more of a hassle than a true bonding experience.
+If you and your spouse-to-be fall into the latter category, relax—your struggle is over.
+Editor Marielle Wakim is using her creative chops to fill the void in wedding hashtag services around the U.S.

 The best part?
-Her prices are super reasonable, even for a cash-strapped bride on a budget.
-Wakim charges $40 for a hashtag, $85 for three, and $115 for five (which covers the Bachelor and Bachelorette parties, as well as the wedding).
-But these clever play on words don't have to stay on Instagram or Twitter.
-Many of Wakim's clients take their hashtag and imprint it on more tangible relics to keep after their wedding day is over, such as napkins, signs, and even an old school bus.
+Her prices are super reasonable, even for a cash-strapped couple on a budget.
+Wakim charges $40 for a hashtag, $85 for three, and $115 for five (which covers the bachelor and bachelorette parties, as well as the wedding).
+But this clever play on words doesn't have to stay on Instagram or Twitter.
+Many of Wakim's clients take their hashtag and imprint it on more tangible relics to use on, and after, their wedding day, such as napkins, signs, and even an old-school bus.

-Though all of her personalized hashtags are a work of art, the editor considers these to be her greatest: #MollyPicksUpTheTempo for a wedding between Molly Goldbach and Chad Tempo, #ChoudreamTeam for Lexi Baltazar and Suleymaan Choudhry, and #CharMagweddon for Maggie Gottlieb and Charlie Madsen.
+Though all of her personalized hashtags are a work of art, Wakim considers these to be her greatest: #MollyPicksUpTheTempo for a wedding between Molly Goldbach and Chad Tempo; #ChoudreamTeam for Lexi Baltazar and Suleymaan Choudhry; and #CharMagweddon for Maggie Gottlieb and Charlie Madsen.

 If you're still on the fence about incorporating a wedding hashtag into your big day, consider how nice it'll be to gather all of your guests' snapshots from your wedding day in one place.
 Plus, you'll get to experience your nuptials through the eyes of your closest family and friends.
 It doesn't get much more special than that.